Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

 Chemical family Benzofuran

-glyphosate (Roundup and others)
+glyphosate (Roundup and many other trade names)

 Use only on Roundup Ready sugar beets